nycmeshnet/nycmesh.net/content/network-status.md

 2019-2-16

-There will be a couple of short interuptions between 2pm and 3pm today as a cable is changed at Supernode 1
+There will be a couple of short interruptions between 2pm and 3pm today as a cable is changed at Supernode 1

 2019-2-14